Plumbing for consumers

 A plumbing practitioner needs to be registered or licensed in each class of plumbing work that they intend to do.

 Victoria’s Plumbing Regulations 2018 define ten main classes of plumbing work:

 - Mechanical Services

 - Water Supply

-For more information about the type of work registered building practitioners can carry out, visit the practitioners section of the website.
+For more information about the type of work plumbing practitioners can carry out, visit the practitioners section of the website.